CometHSolis/CometHSolis/README.md

 My name is Comet and I make things!
 You'll see,, alot of repos on my page, but let me save you the hassle and tell you the non-junk ones.

 RREngine-Addons:             All my Addons for The64thGamer's RR-Engine!
-Mostly made for my friends.
-Open Hand Poser (OHP):       My open source dynamic handposing solution!
+Mostly made for my friends.\n Open Hand Poser (OHP):       My open source dynamic handposing solution!
 Mostly for VR, made it cuz I was bored one day!

 theres not much else, the rest is just junk.